Portland-Chinese-folks-PoP-leetcode/Leetcode_solution/README.md

 All the code here is according to [labuladong](https://github.com/labuladong/fucking-algorithm), but a python version.
 If you were a labuladong reader , but you prefer to use python as your weapon on leetcode.
 You are in the right battle field.

 I build this repo initially in this [organization](https://github.com/Portland-Chinese-folks-PoP-leetcode/Leetcode_solution), If you want to check some template written in python.
-Go to [issue tab](https://github.com/Portland-Chinese-folks-PoP-leetcode/Leetcode_solution/issues)
+Go to [issue tab](https://github.com/Portland-Chinese-folks-PoP-leetcode/Leetcode_solution/issues) .
+If you want to check the solution of certain leetcode question, just click on solution.

 Rule No.1
 - Don't be a coward before algorithem problems.
 Show me your gut, and let's fuck algorithem.